tidyverse/tidyverse.org/content/blog/2020-03-pkgdown-1-5-0/index.markdown

 ## Tables of contents

-Tables of contents in sidebars now use [bootstrap-toc](https://afeld.github.io/bootstrap-toc/); this considerably improves navigation for long articles and reference pages.
+Sidebar tables of contents now use [bootstrap-toc](https://afeld.github.io/bootstrap-toc/), which considerably improves navigation for long articles and reference pages.

 ## Other source repositories

-You can now control the links to source files (in reference pages and articles) and issues and users (in the NEWS) with new `repo$url` config option.
+You can now control the links to source files (in reference pages and articles) and issues and users (in the NEWS) with new the `repo$url` config parameter.
 This makes it easier to use pkgdown with GitHub enterprise, packages in subdirectories, and other source hosts (like bitbucket).

 The YAML looks something like this:

 ```yaml
 repo: